aiongg/khiin/README.md

 #### Engine

-The `engine` folder contains a standard `cmake` project.
-For building in Visual Studio, don't forget to update the file `CmakeSettings.json::cmakeToolchain` to point to your `vcpkg.cmake` file.
+The `engine` folder contains a `cmake` project.
+For building in Visual Studio, update the file `CmakeSettings.json > cmakeToolchain` to point to your `vcpkg.cmake` file.

 #### Windows